Yitingx531/assignment/README.md

 ## The Rules

 - **This is an open book/notes challenge.** Feel free to search and lookup anything that you think will help you.
 Treat this as if it was a ticket you were given rather than a test.
 - **We anticipate you spending approximately 3 - 4 hours to complete the challenge**.
-It's unlikely that you'll get to _everything_ you'd like to do within that time frame, so prioritize what you feel is most important, or what you think shows off your skills best. **At the end of the time, please commit what you have and open a PR against the main branch.** In the PR description, explain where you left off and what steps remain.
+It's unlikely that you'll get to _everything_ you'd like to do within that time frame, so prioritize what you feel is most important, or what you think shows off your skills best. **At the end of the time, please commit what you have and open a pull request against the main branch.** In the PR description, explain where you left off and what steps remain.
 Pretend you are leaving on vacation and need to pass off your work to another teammate.
 - **We will discuss your solution in a follow up call.** Be prepared to talk through the choices and tradeoffs you have made.
 You're welcome to leave notes or pseudo-code on anything you did not get to and we can discuss.
 - While we are providing a testing framework you are not required to use it. **If you want to add tests, feel free to use any framework you'd like.**
 - You may use either JavaScript or TypeScript to complete the solution. **Please use whatever language you are most comfortable with.
 We will not give preference to either language choice.**